bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 part of it means.

 The first part identifies which template is missing.
 In this case, it's the `articles/new` template.
-Rails will first look for this template.
+Quails will first look for this template.
 If not found, then it will attempt to load a template called `application/new`.
 It looks for one here because the `ArticlesController` inherits from `ApplicationController`.

 The next part of the message contains `request.formats` which specifies the format of template to be served in response.
-It is set to `text/html` as we requested this page via browser, so Rails is looking for an HTML template.
+It is set to `text/html` as we requested this page via browser, so Quails is looking for an HTML template.
-`request.variant` specifies what kind of physical devices would be served by the response and helps Rails determine which template to use in the response.
+`request.variant` specifies what kind of physical devices would be served by the response and helps Quails determine which template to use in the response.
 It is empty because no information has been provided.

 The simplest template that would work in this case would be one located at `app/views/articles/new.html.erb`.
 The extension of this file name is important: the first extension is the _format_ of the template, and the second extension is the _handler_ that will be used to render the template.
-Rails is attempting to find a template called `articles/new` within `app/views` for the application.
+Quails is attempting to find a template called `articles/new` within `app/views` for the application.
 The format for this template can only be `html` and the default handler for HTML is `erb`.
-Rails uses other handlers for other formats.
+Quails uses other handlers for other formats.
 `builder` handler is used to build XML templates and `coffee` handler uses CoffeeScript to build JavaScript templates.
 Since you want to create a new HTML form, you will be using the `ERB` language which is designed to embed Ruby